About the collective

 Visual art & installation

-Media: installation, objects, text.
+Media: batik drawing, installation, objects, text.

 Dewi Bukit